+There were so many questions running through my mind.
 So many that I had to just forget about the nagging what if’s and press on.

+And that is what I did.
 “Where are you going”, asked the curious hotel worker?
 “Umm I’m going to Amritsar on a lorie”, I said.
 “I, see”. the curious and baffled gentleman answered back.

 Thinking back now I’m pretty sure I didn’t eat that morning.

-When ever I have pursued the act of traveling I’ve always strived to relinquish any set itinerary and or prescribed list of destinations that I had to see and or experience.
+When ever I have pursued the act of traveling, I’ve always strived to relinquish any set itinerary and or prescribed list of destinations that I had to see and or experience.
 Looking back now at this particular style of traveling I’m sure it is quite common to many but either you travel this way or you travel with a set agenda.